dhh1128/vvp/draft-hardman-verifiable-voice-protocol.md

 * `evd` *(required)* MUST be the OOBI of a bespoke ACDC (the dossier, {{TOIP-ACDC}}) that constitutes a verifiable data graph of all evidence justifying belief in the identity and authorization of the AP, the OP, and any relevant delegations.
 This URL can be hosted on any convenient web server, and is somewhat analogous to the `x5u` header in X509 contexts.
 See below for details.
 * `origId` *(optional)* Follows SHAKEN semantics.
 * `iat` *(required)* Follows standard JWT semantics (see {{RFC7519}}).
 * `exp` *(required)* Follows standard JWT semantics.
-As this sets a window for potential replay attacks between the same two phone numbers, a recommended expiration should be 30 seconds, with a minimum of 10 seconds and a maximum of 300 seconds.
+As this sets a window for potential replay attacks between the same two phone numbers, a recommended expiration SHOULD be 15 seconds (just long enough for an INVITE to be routed and trigger ringing on a handset), with a maximum of 60 seconds.
 * `jti` *(optional)* Follows standard JWT semantics.

 ## Citing a callee's dossier